 Alcohol is widely available and easily abused.
 However, many treatment options are available, including therapy and medications to curb cravings for alcohol.

 Alcohol, sometimes called ethanol, is generally classified as a depressant.

 It is a drug that has stimulant effects which are followed by depressant ones.
 The depressant element of the drug is also where much of the danger of its abuse stems from.

 Alcohol is legally widely available.
 In most areas, you can purchase it as long as you can prove you are 21 years old.

 It is one of the single most used substances in the world.
-The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) reports that 86.4 percent of people, ages 18 and up, in the U.S. have drunk at some point in their lives.
+The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) reports that 86.4 percent of people, ages 18 and up, in the U.S. have drank at some point in their lives.

 Alcohol can be quite addictive, cause depression, and severely tax the liver.
 Due to its easy availability, it is widely abused.
 Many governments around the world, the United States included, have multiple programs that deal specifically or in part with combating alcohol abuse.

 Alcohol causes a sense of euphoria shortly after being consumed.
 It also impairs judgment and inhibitions.
 It frequently is used and abused as a drug to “let loose” as well as calm down.

 While many people abuse alcohol to escape depression or other bad feelings, they are doing more harm by drinking.
 Alcohol’s depressant effects exacerbate existing issues.